The ESS 422H is a unique hybrid closed-back headphone that utilizes both dynamic and AMT driver technology and is priced at $199.

 ESS made a good $199 headphone here.
 True, the stock bass is a bit lacking but it can be bumped up a bit with EQ.
 The entire top end is too powerful for me and it was well within the parameters of being potent and too plentiful, but clarity was still good.
 In reality, I couldn’t really use the headphone as much as I wanted to, due to heat and weight factors beyond what I am comfortable with.

 For what is there in terms of sonic prowess, at $199, this is a very nice headphone.
-It is probably one of the best in terms of staging properties that I’ve heard in the $199 and under closed back circuit.
+It is probably one of the best in terms of staging properties that I’ve heard in the $199 and under closed-back circuit.
 But, I think there are some other contenders out there for bass quality and response.

-Density factor and physicality is absurdly good on this headphone.
+Density factor and physicality are absurdly good on this headphone.
 If you like Planar density, you will love this headphone.
 It sounds immensely solid.
 I think ESS did a good job here but needs to invest in pads that are more breathable and open, as well as tone down the treble factor and bump the stock bass a bit to make the headphone feel more balanced.

 ESS 422H Specifications